Ransomware attack again thrusts U.S. spy agency into unwanted spotlight

 "We have reached a turning point where it is not sustainable for governments to think they can retain vulnerabilities for very long," said Ari Schwartz, who oversaw technology security issues at the National Security Council during the Obama administration.

-(This story has been refiled to change paragraph 18 to read "and that hobbling the NSA" not "and the hobbling NSA")
+(The story has been refiled to fix word in quote to read "and that hobbling the NSA" not "and the hobbling NSA" in the 18th paragraph)

 (Reporting by Dustin Volz in Washington; Additional reporting by Joseph Menn in San Francisco; Editing by Jonathan Weber and Leslie Adler)